 Our digital reward platform, Select, enables employees and customers to redeem their codes for a gift card or eGift of their choice.
 So, not only will they receive a reward instantly, they are then given flexibility to choose their prize.
 Feedback confirms that people enjoy deciding where, when and how to spend their digital reward code.
 The time spent considering their options also means more time for them to benefit from feeling appreciated, which in turn gives them a longer motivational boost.

 eGifts are rewards that are delivered to employees and customers electronically via email.
 If you are confident knowing what your audience want from their reward, then eGifts are a great way to provide instant recognition.

 Our eGifts send employees and customers a single-retailer gift card to their email, which they can automatically use online or in-store.
 All eGifts are from brands people love, and recipients feel instant elation when they see a reward pop into their inbox.
 As eGifts are via email it’s easy to include personal and individual messages with this type of reward.
-From telling an employee to treat themselves at Starbucks, to giving a customer an M&S voucher to buy their favourite indulgence, the options are endless when it comes to showing your appreciation with eGifts.
+From telling an employee to treat themselves at Myer, to giving a customer an Woolworths gift card to buy their favourite indulgence, the options are endless when it comes to showing your appreciation with eGifts.